By MIA Professional Practices and Technical

 – Emily Choo, Partner, Advisory, KPMG in Malaysia

-Valuers must assess whether a sustainability issue is company-specific or already embedded across the sector.
+Valuers must assess whether a sustainability issue is company-specific or already embedded across a sector or an industry.
 If an issue is industry-wide, market pricing may already reflect it.
 The challenge lies in identifying outliers and understanding severity, timing and financial impact.

 What has the Market Already Priced In